chef/chef-web-docs/content/resources/cookbook_file/_index.md

 - property: atomic_update
   ruby_type: true, false
   required: false
-  default_value: null
-  new_in: null
+  default_value: False if modifying /etc/hosts, /etc/hostname, or /etc/resolv.conf
+    within Docker containers.
+Otherwise default to the client.rb 'file_atomic_update' config value.
   description_list:
-  - markdown: 'Perform atomic file updates on a per-resource basis.
-Set to `true`

-      for atomic file updates.
-Set to `false` for non-atomic file updates.

-      This setting overrides `file_atomic_update`, which is a global

-      setting found in the client.rb file.'
+  - markdown: Perform atomic file updates on a per-resource basis.
+Set to true for atomic file updates.
+Set to false for non-atomic file updates.
+This setting overrides `file_atomic_update`, which is a global setting found in the `client.rb` file.
 - property: backup
   ruby_type: Integer, false
   required: false
   default_value: '5'
-  new_in: null
   description_list:
-  - markdown: 'The number of backups to be kept in `/var/chef/backup` (for UNIX-

-      and Linux-based platforms) or `C:/chef/backup` (for the Microsoft
+  - markdown: The number of backups to be kept in `/var/chef/backup` (for UNIX- and Linux-based platforms) or `C:/chef/backup` (for the Microsoft Windows platform).

-      Windows platform).
-Set to `false` to prevent backups from being
+      Set to `false` to prevent backups from being kept.

-      kept.'
 - property: cookbook
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
+  default_value: The current cookbook name
   description_list:
-  - markdown: 'The cookbook in which a file is located (if it is not located in the
+  - markdown: The cookbook in which a file is located (if it is not located in the current cookbook).

-      current cookbook).
-The default value is the current cookbook.'
 - property: force_unlink
   ruby_type: true, false
   required: false
   default_value: 'false'
-  new_in: null
   description_list:
   - markdown: 'How Chef Infra Client handles certain situations when the target